-Can a mascara change your life?
+Can a mascara dye your eyelashes?

 No, you definitely wouldn’t do that.
 That’s why you have me, though, and luckily for you, I WOULD do that.
 And I DID do it.
 And when I say I was hoping it would change my life, I’m only exaggerating a little bit, because my pale eyelashes are the bane of my life, seriously.
 Or, at least they were, until I tried to take some ‘before’ photos for this post, and now my weirdly wrinkled eyelids are the bane of my life.
 But that’s a problem for another miracle product to fix: for now, here’s the mascara in question:

 It’s Rimmel London’s Volume Colourist Mascara With Lash Tint Complex, and yet again I find myself impressed and amazed by how concise and to-the-point cosmetic companies are with their product names.
 Not that I’m in a position to judge ANYONE for being a bit long-winded, mind you…

 Anyway, as I said, I saw an advert for this on TV one night, and I ordered it right away, because this is no ordinary mascara, people: this is a mascara THAT ALSO DYES YOUR EYELASHES.
 Picture me dancing around screaming like a One Direction fan right now: THAT’S how excited I was by this.
 I, you see, have been dyeing my own eyelashes for years now: I even wrote a tutorial on it and everything – and I hardly ever write tutorials (mostly because, much like Jon Snow from Game of Thrones, I know nothing.
 About anything.) so that shows you just how comfortable I was with the ol’ eyelash dye.